pujasreebanothu/pujasreebanothu/README.md

 <h1 align="center">Hi , I'm Banothu Pujasree!</h1>

 I am a dedicated **Full Stack Developer** specializing in dynamic web applications.
-With a robust expertise in both **front-end technologies**, I excel at creating seamless, user-centric experiences.
+With a robust expertise in **front-end technologies**, I excel at creating seamless, user-centric experiences.
 My passion for **innovation** and **problem-solving** drives me to stay at the forefront of industry trends, ensuring the delivery of **high-quality**, scalable solutions that meet modern digital needs.
 ##
 👩‍💻 I'm actively working on - **Javascript, HTML, CSS, Bootstrap**